E7ast1c/tomato-timer/README.md

-# 🍅 Tomato timer
+# Another yet, tomato (pomodoro) timer 🍅

-the time management technique created by Francesco Cirillo for a more productive way to work and study.
+the time management technique created by Francesco Cirillo for a more productive way to work and study, [wiki]( https://en.wikipedia.org/wiki/Pomodoro_Technique)

 ### Our goal
-👨🏼‍💻🧑🏻‍💻  We are making this project for practice skills in programming, we will be grateful for your feedback about our project.
+👨🏼‍💻🧑🏻‍💻  We are making this project for practice skills in programming, we will be grateful for your feedback about our project

 ### Tools
 Here are a list of tools we include in the project :octocat: